tannerbohn/tannerbohn.github.io/ideas.markdown

     - ~~recursive closed form finder for arbitrary numbers~~
     - closed forms of general continued fractions
   - geometrically motivated number system (baseless?)
+  - how does gravity work as a local computation?
   - function modifier for numerical integration accuracy
     - transform curve to smooth bumps -- converge to more smooth or uniform curve?
     - look for volume preserving operation that can be applied to continuous data